EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Training and Evaluation Methods

 \subsection{Evaluation and Metrics}

+To evaluate synthesized images with consideration of its synthetic nature, \ourmethod is designed to evaluate image faithfulness and text-image alignment in a fine-grained way.
+Notably, image faithfulness and text-image alignment are two common errors occurred in synthesized images, whereas real images inherently exhibit high levels of both image faithfulness and text-image alignment.

+\mypara{Image Faithfulness} measures whether synthesized images are faithful to real-world commonsense.
+With higher image faithfulness, the visual elements of generated images more closely resemble their real-world counterparts.
+Unfortunately, text-to-image models often generate images with low faithfulness, such as distorted body structures and human hands.
+This is also a critical reason why we set image faithfulness as one of the benchmarking aspects in \ourmethod.
+Additionally, evaluating image faithfulness requires considering the input prompts, as prompts may describe unreal or impossible scenarios that inherently affect the faithfulness of the generated images.
+For example, when prompts like "a dog walking like a human" or "a man on Mars without a spacesuit" are provided, the generated images may naturally deviate from real-world image faithfulness.
+Under such circumstances, the synthesized images cannot be regarded as low in image faithfulness since the generative models are merely following prompts that contain super-reality scenarios.

+\mypara{Text-Image Alignment} evaluates whether generated images are aligned with their conditioned prompts.
+In the inference settings of text-to-image models, the image generation process is conditioned on textual prompts, requiring alignment between the text prompts and the synthesized images.
+However, through our observations, text-to-image models cannot consistently follow input prompts, often yielding images with visual elements misaligned with the input prompts.
+For example, models may generate images featuring an orange cat when conditioned on the text prompt "a blue cat."

-During inference, the MLLM, parameterized by $\theta$, is required to generate the appropriate response $R$, given the specific question $Q$ and the multimodal input $M$ in an autoregressive way:
+During inference, the multimodal large language model (MLLM) is required to generate an appropriate response given a specific question $Q$ and multimodal input $M$ in an autoregressive manner:

-This autoregressive generation procedure is considered complete once the model generates a EOS token or the generated response exceeds the preset maximum generation length.
-After the generation, we use rule-based filtering and regular expression to extract the option chosen by the MLLM, where each option has an exclusive predefined score to quantitatively measure a fine-grained skill specified by the question $Q$:
+where $R_i$ is the $i$-th generated token, $R_{<i}$ represents the sequence of tokens generated before step $i$, and $\theta$ denotes the parameters of the fine-tuned MLLM.
+This autoregressive generation process is considered complete once the model generates an end-of-sequence (EOS) token or the generated response exceeds a preset maximum generation length.
+After generation, we employ rule-based filtering and regular expressions to extract the option chosen by the MLLM.
+Each option is assigned a unique predefined score to quantitatively measure a fine-grained skill specified by the question $Q$: